leschartreux/easyfilter/README.md

 Bind from ISC is the server I prefer. it consumes much less CPU than dnsmasq. for adult (porn) filter (the biggest category), your server need at least 2Gb of RAM.

-1) verify settings variables suit your distro
+1) verify settings variables suit your distro. pfsense needs bind9 package.
+For Debian : `apt-get install bind9`

 2) launch setup.sh
 It needs an IP to redirect bad content to.